Skills to Win: Call for Group Coordinators

 • Connect the curriculum in the class to your organization’s current work

-• Communicate logistics and reminders about the training to your breakout group
+• Communicate logistics and reminders about the training to your breakout group before and after each session

-• Problem solve with your participants if they run into issues with technology, missing a session, homework, etc
+• Problem solve with your participants if they run into issues with technology, missing a session, homework, etc.

-• Schedule and facilitate one additional session per week to complete campaign practice assignments within your group–this one-hour session is meant to be done separately from the main Skills to Win session
+• Schedule and facilitate one additional session per week to complete campaign practice assignments within your group.
+This one-hour session is meant to be done separately from the main Skills to Win session

 • Recruit group members to participate in “fishbowl” exercises in the main webinar plenary sessions